 Run the latest executable with administrator privileges:

-Setting the default browser is a one-off change, which needs to be done using the Windows Settings App.
-Open the Windows Settings App, click Apps, then under "Web browser" select Firefox.
+Setting the default browser, Music player and Video player are relatively simple one-off changes which need to be done using the Windows Settings App.
+Open the Windows Settings App, click Apps, then under "Web browser" select Firefox, do the same for "Music player" and "Video player" only this time selecting VLC.

 For the rest of the defaults start by making empty files with the desired file type.
-For example for gif files, create an empty text file then rename that file sample.gif.
-Right click that file, click Properties, click the Change button next to "Opens with:", then navigate to the executable that you would like to handle that file type.
+You can use the bash script below to generate the files.
+For example, for gif files; right click the generated file gif.gif, click Properties, click the Change button next to "Opens with:", then navigate to the executable that you would like to handle that file type.

 First take basic permission ownership over the wallpaper you want to replace: